1. My child requires a blood test/urine test. How do I proceed?

 The hospital card’s expiration date is written at the bottom left-hand corner of the red card.
 Its expiry date is the same as a patient’s Medicare card expiration date.
 If you need to make a new hospital card, please go to room C RC 0036 prior to coming to the Pediatric Test Centre.

-Fasting means that your child has not eaten anything, nor drank anything other than water for a pre-determined amount of time prior to their blood test based on age.
+Fasting means that your child cannot eat anything, nor drink anything other than water for a pre-determined amount of time prior to their blood test based on age.
 Ask your physician if your child needs to be fasting prior to doing their blood test.

 Should your child need to fast, please refer to the requirements below: